We know just how tough it is to be physically separated from your partner in an international long distance relationship.

-Not only can your cultural differences keep things interesting and add romance (“I love you” just hits different in a foreign language, doesn’t it?), but being able to celebrate and learn from those differences will set you up for success in all aspects of your relationship!
+Not only can your cultural differences keep things interesting and add romance (“I love you” just hits differently in a foreign language, doesn’t it?).
+Being able to celebrate and learn from those differences will set you up for success in all aspects of your relationship!

 These are some fun ways to share your culture with one another:

 Tutoring session: One of you can (try to) teach the other a few phrases in their native language.
 If you both share the same language, quiz them on slang words.

 Virtual cooking date: Pick a yummy recipe from one of your local cuisines, set up your laptop on the counter, pour a glass of wine, and make it together.